-Ryan is a 16-year partner (employee) of Starbucks Coffee Company and serves as Market Development Manager leading strategy, business development, design, & construction of Starbucks’ licensed stores in Nevada.
+Ryan is a 17-year partner (employee) of Starbucks Coffee Company and serves as Division Development Manager leading a team of market development managers through strategy, business development, design, & construction of Starbucks’ licensed stores across the Western U.S..

 Ryan began playing piano at age six after being inspired by Marvin Hamlisch at a tour stop in Ryan’s hometown.
 He then studied classical organ which lead to him to a diocesan music director position by age 16.
 Ryan pursued a double major at Seton Hill University in HR Management and Piano Performance with a secondary focus in Vocal Performance.

-Ryan also serves on the board of Starbucks Pride Network and held previous board roles with MassOpera, Boston Gay Men’s Chorus, & Starbucks Women’s Impact Network.
+Ryan also serves on the board of Starbucks Pride Network and held previous board roles with MassOpera, Boston Gay Men’s Chorus, Springfield Civic Theatre, & Starbucks Women’s Impact Network.